leibyj/leibyj.github.io/_pages/about.md

 * Multi-modal data integration

 My thesis work focuses on the development and application of deep learning approaches for risk prediction and precision medicine using clinical imaging data.
-My thesis topics are: data-driven approaches for determining risk and occurrence of metabolic abnormality using computed tomography scans, and biomarker prediction from histological images for precision medicine tasks in cancer.
+Specifically, my thesis topics are: data-driven approaches for determining risk and occurrence of metabolic abnormality using computed tomography scans, and biomarker prediction from histological images for precision medicine tasks in cancer.

 Refer [here](https://scholar.google.com/citations?hl=en&user=3k9R9kUAAAAJ&view_op=list_works&sortby=pubdate) for a current list of publications, and please feel free to [connect](https://www.linkedin.com/in/jacobleiby/).